lmassaoy/data-app-on-eks/README.md

 The workflow in short can be reflected by the following steps:

-Pipeline A - Docker image building
 - code pushed to AWS CodeCommit repository
     - AWS CodeBuild gets the updates from the branch and build a new Docker image, by reading the buildspec.yml file
         - The image is stored in Amazon ECR repository

-Pipeline B - Deployment into Kubernetes cluster
-- a new version of the 'latest' image is posted into Amazon ECR repository
             - AWS CodeBuild gets the new image and deploy into the EKS cluster, by reading the buildspec_deployment.yml and deployment.yaml files
                 - The Pods are created in the cluster, along the Service (ELB) and Horizontal Auto Scaling

 # How To